Masoudvahid/SocialNetworkingSite/README.md

 ### Notes:

-- To register an account use the admin, or command 'createsuperuser'
 - To create user for admin, use 'createsuperuser'
 - Remember to make migrations to DB.
 - Other less important fixes noted in files.